bombbomb/bombbomb-javascript-openapi/docs/EmailsApi.md

 <a name="createPrintingPressEmail"></a>
 # **createPrintingPressEmail**
-> createPrintingPressEmail(templateId, content, replace, opts)
+> createPrintingPressEmail(templateId, content, opts)

 Create an Email with Printing Press

-Prints an email using the template id and content to the users account.If a video id, is include it will replace any video placeholders with that video.
+Prints an email using the template id and content to the users account.If a video id is included, it will replace any video placeholders with that video.

 ### Example
 ```javascript